Coastal salt marsh ecosystems fact sheet | Field of Mars EEC

 A coastal salt marsh.

-Fast facts – Coastal salt marsh
+Fast facts – Coastal salt marsh ecosystem

-Non-living features – Coastal salt marshes are shaped by salt water, tides, mud, soil, sunlight, nutrients, rainfall, evaporation and oxygen levels.
+Non-living features – Salt water, brackish water, tides, mud, soil, sunlight, nutrients, rainfall, evaporation, salinity and oxygen levels shape coastal salt marshes.

 Protection – Coastal salt marsh in the NSW North Coast, Sydney Basin and South East Corner bioregions is listed as an Endangered Ecological Community in NSW.